 Trade Gold Trading

-Created by Donald Dorsey and was originally used to trade Stocks & Commodities market, before traders took it & started trading the market using this technical indicator.
+Developed by Donald Dorsey & was originally used to trade Stocks & Commodities market, before traders took it & started trading the market using this technical indicator.

-Dorsey chose to name it "Inertia" because of his interpretation of the price trend.
-He claimed that a market trend is the overall result of inertia and thus it takes more momentum for a trending market to reverse its direction than to continue heading in the same direction.
-Hence, a market trend is the measurement of market inertia.
-This is an oscillator trading that uses the scale of zero to a hundred.
-Signals are generated using the 50 level center-line cross-over strategy.
+Dorsey chose to name it "Inertia" due to and because of his interpretation of the trend.
+He claimed that a market trend is the overall result of inertia & thus it takes more force for a trending market to reverse its direction than to continue heading in the same direction.
+Hence, a market trend is the gauge/measurement of the market inertia.
+This is an oscillator indicator which uses the scale of zero to a hundred.
+Signals are generated/derived using the 50 level centerline cross over strategy.

-Inertia Indicator - MT4 Inertia Indicator - XAUUSD Inertia Buy & Sell Signals Indicator
+Inertia Indicator - MT4 Inertia Indicator - XAUUSD Inertia Buy & Sell Trading Signals Indicator

-In physics, the term Inertia is defined in terms of mass & direction of motion.
+In physics, the term Inertia is defined in terms of mass and direction of motion.
 Using the standard trading analysis, the direction of motion of the trend can be easily defined.
-However, the mass cannot be easily defined.
-Dorsey claimed that the volatility of a financial instrument might be the simplest & the most accurate measurement of inertia.
-This theory led to the use of the Relative Volatility Index (RVI) as the basis to be used as a trend technical indicator.
+However, the mass can not be easily defined.
+Dorsey claimed the volatility of a financial instrument might and may be the simplest and the most accurate measurement of inertia.
+This theory led to the use of the Relative Volatility Index RVI as the basis to be used as a trend indicator.
 Therefore Inertia technical indicator is comprised of: RVI smoothed by a linear regression.

 Gold Analysis and How to Generate Signals

-In trading the market using this indicator, the signals generated are fairly simple to interpret.
-Below are 2 examples displayed using charts showing how buy & sell trading signals are generated using Inertia.
+In trading the market using this indicator, the trading signals generated are fairly simple to interpret.
+Below are 2 examples displayed using charts showing how buy & sell signals are generated/derived using Inertia.

-If the Inertia is above 50, positive inertia is indicated, this therefore defines the long term trend as upward as long as the technical indicator remains above 50.
-When it crosses to levels below 50 then this is interpreted as an exit signal.
-The chart below illustrates an example of how a buy trade signal gets generated.
+If the Inertia is above 50, positive inertia is indicated, this thence defines the long term trend as upward as long as the technical indicator remains above 50.
+When the indicator crosses to levels below 50 then this is interpreted as an exit trade signal.
+The chart below illustrates and shows an exemplification of how a buy signal gets generated.

 Bullish Signal - MT4 Inertia Indicator - Analysis of Inertia Indicator